31 Mind-Blowing Facts About Julia Child

-After graduating from Smith College, Child moved to New York City in attempts to become a writer.
+After graduating from Smith College, Child moved to New York City in an attempt to become a writer.
 She ended up landing a copywriting job in the advertising department at W. & J. Sloane, an upscale furniture store, according to The Julia Child Foundation.

 3. She was too tall to enlist in the Navy's WAVES and Women's Army Corps.

-Because of Child's tall stature, she was too tall to enlist in the Navy's WAVES and Women's Army Corps.
 Child was dead set on joining the military during World War II and ended up enrolling in the Office of Strategic Services as a typist at their headquarters in Washington, D.C.
-She quickly rose in the ranks at the OSS and soon she moved on from being a typist to a top-secret researcher working directly with the OSS director at the time.
+She quickly rose in the ranks at the OSS, and soon she moved on from being a typist to a top-secret researcher working directly with the OSS director at the time.
 The OSS was the predecessor of the Central Intelligence Agency.
 Yes, as in the CIA.